 But while Nectocaris and Banffia still elude a solid understanding, and Herpetogaster is just plain weird, paleontologists have made great strides in understanding other Burgess Shale fossils and relating them to modern organisms.
 Caron's first paper in Nature, published in 2006, demonstrated that Odontogriphus omalus is actually a mollusk.
 The best clue was its radula, or toothy ribbon used by mollusks to feed.
 "It's a simplified form but still a radula," he said.
 The fossil species also had gill structure and a broad mollusk foot.
 "It's basically a shell-less mollusk."
 Meanwhile, the enigmatic Haplophrentis carinatus, long thought to be a mollusk or perhaps something in its very own phylum, is likely a relative of brachiopods.

-More recently, Caron's work has helped demonstrate that Hallucigenia sparsa — perhaps the principal icon of Burgess Shale weirdness — is less weird than originally thought, and actually related to modern velvet worms.
+Shortly before I visited him, Caron's work helped demonstrate that Hallucigenia sparsa — perhaps the principal icon of Burgess Shale weirdness — is less weird than originally thought, and actually related to modern velvet worms.

 The original reconstruction of Hallucigenia, done by Conway Morris and highlighted by Gould, showed a bulbous-headed animal tottering on spiky legs with tubes projecting from its back.
 That reconstruction turned out to be both upside down and backwards.
 The animal was flipped right side up years ago, but just several weeks before my visit, Nature published a paper by Caron and Martin Smith showing the animal's cute little face, and reporting that what had long been mistaken for its head was really the remains of decay fluids squeezed out of its posterior.
 (If I were Hallucigenia, I'd feel very grateful for the rehabilitation of my anatomy and reputation.)